thumbsup/theme-flow/README.md

 This album must be top-level, and any sub-albums will be ignored.
 The height of this slider defaults to 400px, but can be overridden by setting the `@slider-height` LESS variable.
+- The `sliderInterval` option is an integer representing the number of milliseconds to wait between slides.
+The default is 1000 (1 second).

 ## Screenshots